ceashby/url-shortener/README.md

 ## Scaling

-There are two types of process which need to run.
+There are two types of process which need to run:

 - HTTP Server
 The flask dev server is not designed for production.
 In production the code would run on gunicorn servers that manages the creation of request handling processes.
 We may need multiple servers handling requests in a cluster.
 To implement this we would put them behind a load balancer.
 Requests to our service would hit the load balancer and be forwarded to a specific node.
 I would containerise the application and deploy it in a kubernetes cluster with an ingress.